2cookie/2cookie/README.md

 🎶"Don't wanna be alone But I don't wanna be the one that lets you down~"🎶 -MattKC - Misery

-Hi im 2cookie :3
+Hiya im 2cookie :3

 im a Ui designer UX designer web developer and aspireing security researcher!

 i also really like messing with cellular radio tho i dont have much radio hardware its so cool :p

-Pc specs cause i like flexing :3
+Pc specs cause why not :3

 cpu: intel core i9